logicalclocks/feature-store-api/docs/hopsworksai/azure/cluster_creation.md

 ### Step 4 select the User assigned managed identity:

 In order to let the cluster instances access to the Azure storage we need to attach a *User assigned managed identity* to the virtual machines.
 In this step you choose which identity to use.
-This identity need to have access right to the *storage account* you selected in [Step 2](#setp-2-setting-the-general-information)
+This identity need to have access right to the *storage account* you selected in [Step 2](#setp-2-setting-the-general-information).
+For more information about how to create this identity and give it access to the storage account refer to [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage):
-Select the *User assigned managed identity* that you created above:

 <p align="center">
   <figure>